Boubik/CNLE/README.md

 ## Description

-The National Library Extractor is a Python project specifically designed for the Czech National Library.
-It allows users to generate a CSV file containing information about books based on a search query provided through a link from the National Library.
-This project is useful for researchers, librarians, and anyone interested in accessing and organizing book data from the Czech National Library.
+The Czech National Library Extractor is a Python-based project tailored for extracting data from the Czech National Library's catalog.
+It enables users to generate a CSV file containing book information derived from a search query link provided by the National Library.
+This tool is particularly beneficial for researchers, librarians, and anyone interested in efficiently accessing and managing book data from the Czech National Library.

 ## Table of Contents